 “Pedagogy & American Literary Studies (PALS) and the Development of Sustainable Online Teaching Communities.”
 Co-Author with Shelli Homer and Brianne Jaquette.
 Forthcoming in Pedagogy: Critical Approaches to Teaching Literature, Language, Composition, and Culture.
 38 pages.
 Forthcoming

-2016 Recipient, Fordham Graduate Student Digital Humanities Group Start-up Grant
+2016 Fordham Graduate Student Digital Humanities Group Start-up Grant

-2015 NEH Summer Institute for College and University Teachers: “Early American Women’s History: Teaching from within the Archives,” Elyssa Tardif, Suzanne McCormack, Directors, Newell D. Goff Center for Education and Public Programs at the Rhode Island Historical Society and Community College of Rhode Island, July 20 – July 31
+2015 NEH Summer Institute for College and University Teachers: “Early American Women’s History: Teaching from within the Archives,” Elyssa Tardif, Suzanne McCormack, Directors, Newell D. Goff Center for Education and Public Programs at the Rhode Island Historical Society, July 20 – July 31

 2009 Travel Scholarship, Graduate Professional Council, University of Missouri

 2017 Participant, “Digital Humanities Roundtable,” The Aphra Behn and the Burney Society Conference, Pittsburgh, PA, November 3.